kevinrue/hancock/CONTRIBUTING.md

 ## Unit tests and code coverage

 Code coverage should remain at 100%.
-Every function, both internal and exported, should be accompanied with its own unit test(s).
+Every function, both internal and exported, should be accompanied with its own unit test(s) as part of the _same_ pull request.

 A single unit test may include multiple `expect_*` assertions.
 Use as many `expect_*` as appropriate.